Web Prolog manual

 promise(+URI, +Goal, -Ref, +Options) is det.

-The reference returned in Ref can later be used by yield/2-3 to collect the answer.
+The reference returned in Ref can later be used by yield/2-3 to collect the single answer term.
+Programs must not infer meaning from its digits or construct references themselves.

 Predicate: yield/2-3